aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

  DataClientRegistry to initialize/destroy and register/unregister data clients accordingly.

-DataClientRegistry is made available to ServiceExecutor instances, so they could get hold of data client objects of interests to access data in target database/data storage systems.
+DataClientRegistry is made available to ServiceExecutor instances, so they could get hold of data client objects of interests to access data in target database/data storage systems by providing a simple identifier.

 ### Phase 2 - stitch and init service execution runtime core

+Phase 2 has another step which is relatively complex, which creates and stitches multiple components to form service execution runtime core.

 ![](diagrams/WEAVE-SERVICE-FRAMEWORK-CORE-INIT-PHASE2-STITCH-SERVICE-EXECUTION-CORE.png)

-Phase 2 has a step which is relatively complex, which creates and stitches multiple components to form service execution runtime core.
 The initializer

 - creates a ServiceExecutorFactory, which itself consumes actor types in ServiceExecutor bindings to create stateless instances of ServiceExecutor implementations and maintains a mapping between type and ServiceExecutor instance.

 - creates a ServiceMetadataReader, which is aware of control types available in actor bindings loaded in phase 1.
-It has the ability to read/deserialize controls of concrete implementations, which might be referenced in ServiceMetadata JSON/ YAML.
+With control types, it has the ability to read/deserialize controls of concrete implementations, which might be referenced in ServiceMetadata JSON/YAML.

-- creates a CacheRegistry, which consumes actor types available in CacheFactory bindings to create stateless instances of CacheFactory implementations and maintains a mapping between type and CacheFactory instance, also maintain a registry which holds caches created by CacheFactory.
+- creates a CacheRegistry, which consumes actor types available in CacheFactory bindings to create stateless instances of CacheFactory implementations and maintains a mapping between type and CacheFactory instance, it also maintain a registry which holds caches created by CacheFactory.

 - creates a ServiceMetadataManager, which has a daemon worker.
 Once the daemon is started, it monitors ServiceMetadata